tektoncd/triggers/docs/eventlisteners.md

 ### GitHub Interceptors

 GitHub interceptors contain logic to validate and filter webhooks that come from GitHub.
-Supported features include validating webhooks actually came rom GitHub using the logic outlined in GitHub [documentation](https://developer.github.com/webhooks/securing/), as well as filtering incoming events.
+Supported features include validating webhooks actually came from GitHub using the logic outlined in GitHub [documentation](https://developer.github.com/webhooks/securing/), as well as filtering incoming events.